How to Cook a Perfect Roast Turkey That's Never Dry!

-When cooking day arrives, unwrap the turkey, remove the giblet pack from the turkey and set it side.
-Your turkey may come with one of those awful "pop up sensors" to tell you when the turkey is done.
-Promptly remove the pop up button and throw it directly into the trash.
+When the cooking day arrives, unwrap the turkey, remove the giblet pack from the turkey and set it aside.
+Your turkey may come with one of those awful "pop-up sensors" to tell you when the roast turkey is done.
+Promptly remove the pop-up button and throw it directly into the trash.
 Next set your turkey aside on a clean cutting board.

 Cut the head of garlic equatorially, and remove 3 garlic cloves.
-In a medium bowl combine the room temperature butter, 1 & 1/4 TBSP of the salt & pepper mixture, the zest and juice of the either the lemon and orange, (whichever you prefer).
-Add 1 TBSP of extra virgin olive oil, and 3 garlic cloves that you've put thru a garlic press, or minced into an ultra fine paste.
+In a medium bowl combine the room temperature butter, 1 & 1/4 TBSP of the salt & pepper mixture, the zest, and the juice of either the lemon or orange, (whichever you prefer).
+Add 1 TBSP of extra virgin olive oil, and 3 garlic cloves that you've put thru a garlic press, or minced into an ultra-fine paste.
 Stir together until all ingredients are combined and evenly distributed into the butter.

 Season the cavity well with the salt and pepper mixture.
 Shove the remaining whole garlic halves into the cavity of the turkey.
-Slice the onions in half, leaving them unpeeled and place into the cavity of the turkey, along with the time sprigs and bay leaves.
-As these ingredients cook, they will perfume the entire turkey from the inside with delicious flavor.
+Slice the onions in half, leaving them unpeeled, and place them into the cavity of the turkey, along with the time sprigs and bay leaves.
+As these ingredients cook, they will perfume the entire roast turkey from the inside with a delicious flavor.